kevindewalt/oldkevindewalt.github.io/_posts/2015-04-23-customerio.markdown

 ---
 *[Customer.io](http://customer.io/) is an app that enables you to send targeted human emails to your users.
 In [2014](http://customer.io/is-open/2014-Year-in-review.html), they hit 500+ paying customers and $1.5 million in annual recurring revenue.*

+*<u>Note from [Kevin](http://twitter.com/kevindewalt)</u>: We're happy, paying customers of Customer.io.
+Their product is "challenging" only because they are solving a very hard problem.
+More in the comments.*

 Does your product solve a hard problem?
 Chances are, customers find your product challenging to use.
 It’s difficult to onboard them.
-The thing is, when you study how to do onboarding, the answer is mostly, “Make it as fast, easy, and painless as possible!”
-Not very helpful.
+Unfortunately most advice around onboarding is ...
+“Make it as fast, easy, and painless as possible!”

+Fine advice for a photo-sharing app - not so useful for enterprise products.

 That’s why I was so excited to interview Janet Choi, Customer.io’s Marketing Manager.

 People find email confusing and there are many, different providers.
 How does Customer.io get people to choose *and* use them?
 Read this post to learn how a successful company with a self-admitted challenging product onboards new customers.

-###"Customer onboarding for challenging products" with Janet Choi
+#"Customer onboarding for challenging products" with Janet Choi

-Why do users churn off?

-Messaging platforms can feel really confusing and there are lots of providers.
-More than anything else, it’s fit.
+###Acquisition isn't enough anymore

+Onboarding is hard.
+Getting customers to change their behavior is really hard.
+Acquisition is actually easier to do and measure - so most companies focus on it instead.

+But as acquisition costs continue to rise companies increasingly realize they just can't let the product speak for itself and hope customers figure it out.
+Churn will *kill* a company's growth.
+You have a product that works ... happy paying customers ... but new ones disappear without ever giving your product a chance.

+Frustrating?
+Sure.
+But it is a solvable problem - here's how we successfully onboard customers and help them integrate Customer.io into their work.

+###Onboarding starts with fit - are we the right product?

+Onboarding is particularly challenging for messaging products like Customer.io.
+There are lots of solutions for different situations.
+Do you want to send a newsletter?
+Autoresponder?
+Targeted campaign?
+Customers see so many choices and find it bewildering.

-We need to make sure it’s a good fit for customers.
+Our first step is making sure we're a good fit for customers - if not, nothing else matters.

-###Onboarding emails can do this for you, but you have to do them well.
+###Onboarding emails?
+Sure, but you have to do them well.

+You might expect that a messaging company like Customer.io relies only on email for onboarding - but we don't.
+Sure, email is awesome - you can instantly deliver targeted, customized messages based on who your customers are or what they're doing in your application.
+Email plays a critical part of our rentention strategy.

+But general onboarding emails are really, really tough to write.
+Most companies write them (emails) loosey-goosey and just hope.
+It doesn't work.

-You really have to test them, and that can feel uncomfortable.
+You have to really know your customers.
+You have to test them like crazy and provide a good reason for customers to read them and change their behavior.

-We all have this idea that our product speaks for itself once we get people in the door.
-This is why most businesses focus on acquisition more than retention.

-You don’t think you’re going to lose the things you have, so you focus on getting more.
-It’s like money — you don’t think about how much you’re spending, but how much more you can get.

-We *are* working on a series of emails… But it’s one of those things that keeps getting pushed back on your todo list.
+We *are* working on a series of onboarding emails… But it’s one of those things that keeps getting pushed back on your todo list.

-Either that, or people do them (emails) loosey goosey…

-###But if you want to do email well, it's critical that you understand customers at the beginning stages.
+###So it's critical that you understand customers.

 When I joined Customer.io, I was really eager to talk to customers.